ErikKarlkvist/OpenSourcePlatform/README.md

 ```

   Keep in mind that you have to replace all values with values from your firebase project.
 These values are found in the project overview page in the Firebase console.
 Once there, click "Add Firebase to your web app".
+If you do not recieve a "storageBucket" path, go to your project in firebase, select database from the menu and "create database".
+Make sure you select "Cloud Firestore" and then "test database" when creating the database.

 5. Open the terminal and run npm start
 6. A window will open in your default browser.
 If nothing happens, go to "localhost:3000" in your browser.